hsubramanianaks/Bridge-To-Kubernetes/samples/ingress/README.md

 frontend      ClusterIP   10.0.49.177    127.0.0.1   80:30145/TCP   18h
 ```

-Browse to the application using the external IP and give it a spin.
+Browse to the application using the ingress `todoapp.ingress.com` and give it a spin.
 As you add, complete and delete todos, notice that the stats page updates with the expected metrics

 ## Debug the stats-api service